talhatahir/thetalhatahir/data/blog/git-on-steroids.md

 ### Using git config

-You can leverage <code>git config</code> command to setup aliases for your Git.
+You can leverage <code>git config</code> command to set up aliases for your Git.

 Example: